schriftgestalt/GlyphsSDK/ObjectWrapper/Sphinx Documentation/sphinx folder/index.rst

 	.. attribute:: crop

 		Crop rectangle.
-This is relative to the image size in pixels, not the font's em units (just in case the image is scaled to something other than 100%).
+This is relative to the image size in pixels, not the font’s em units (just in case the image is scaled to something other than 100%).

 		:type: :class:`NSRect`